 In 2016, the sangha outgrew its modest space at CUUF and moved to its current location on Miller street adjacent to the First United Methodist Church.

 The sangha currently meets at the beige house located next to the First United Methodist Church at 119 South Miller St. in Wenatchee:

-Our Zen practice is led by Sharon "Meho" & Todd "Daiko" Petit, who have received the core Rinzai Zen dharma teachings through abbott Genjo Marinello Osho of Dai Bai Zan Cho Bo Zen Ji ("Choboji") in Seattle.
+Our Zen practice is led by Sharon "Meho" Petit, Sensei and Todd "Daiko" Petit, who have received the core Rinzai Zen dharma teachings through abbott Genjo Marinello Roshi of Dai Bai Zan Cho Bo Zen Ji ("Choboji") in Seattle.